What Exactly Is A Wrongful Death Lawsuit?

 What must be proven?

 Our attorneys sadly know that motorcycle crashes are far too common, and far too deadly.
 The sobering fact is that in the past decade, an average of nearly 76,000 people across the country suffered serious injury requiring hospitalization from motorcycle accidents, according to the National Highway Traffic Safety Administration.
-And an average of 3,900 motorcyclists in the U.S. have died as a result of fatal injuries from their motorcycle accidents.
+In 2016, there were 5,286 motorcyclists killed—a 5.1-percent increase from the 5,029 motorcyclists killed in 2015.
+(Source: NHTSA Traffic Safety Facts, Motorcycles, 2016 Data (Published in February 2018))

 These numbers continue to increase each year.

 Fatality and wrongful death statistics for motorcyclists in Michigan mirror the national averages.
-Last year, there were 120 wrongful deaths from motorcycle accidents, according to the Michigan Office of Highway Safety Planning.
+In 2017, 137 motorcyclists were killed in Michigan accidents, according to the Michigan Traffic Crash Facts.
 Serious, catastrophic injuries to motorcyclists also far exceed those to automobile occupants.
 Meanwhile, motorcycle operators involved in serious accidents make a statistically disproportionate share of claims to the Michigan Catastrophic Claims Association.

 The most common type of motorcycle accident due to operator error is a slide-out from too much braking or taking a turn at excessive speeds.